Merlin questioning what Arthur will do to preserve his honor if Morgause asks him to do something even less honorable then breaking his word.

 When watching the first episode for the first time, she was immensely irritated by Arthur swinging his mace around above his head in a completely superfluous way.
-When watching it back, she realised that he just does that with every weapon he can get his hands on.
+When watching it back, she realized that he just does that with every weapon he can get his hands on.
 She just wasn't familiar enough with his character to realize this first time round.

-She was always very irritated by the titular character suddenly using spells to do things he could do perfectly easily without in the first episode.
-Now she thinks that was probably deliberate - he's just learned the spells, so they have a novelty-value for him which takes a while to wear off.
+She was always very irritated by the title character suddenly using spells to do things he could do perfectly easily without in the first episode.
+Now she thinks that was probably deliberate — he's just learned the spells, so they have a novelty-value for him which takes a while to wear off.
 She expects to see him using them less to do simple things in future.

 Also with Merlin, Freya, in her werewolf rip-off beast form, is mortally wounded by Arthur.
 It took this troper about three days to realize that Freya, implied to be the Lady of the Lake, would be the one to end up giving Arthur Excalibur. -Lord Khajmer

 Another Merlin pointer: the actors for Merlin, Morgana and Freya are both Irish and Pale-Skinned Brunettes, which may be a reference back to the fact that Ireland is infamous for its closer connection to myths, fairy tales, and Paganism which lasted much longer during the Middle Ages. - Pickled Plums

 This troper was initially irritated by Morgan's constant Psychotic Smirks but eventually I figured that given she was new to giving in to her evil side, she would have trouble suppressing her smirks.